How To Level Floor For Laminate

 It is very important that the levelling compound is properly mixed, as failure to do so will result in a compound that may be too thin to be effective.

 This is done by using a mixing bucket.
 Simply add water and the levelling compound within the bucket, following the manufacturer’s instructions, and stir until you get a lump-free consistency.
+It’s critical to mix the compound thoroughly according to the manufacturer’s instructions, and to avoid over-mixing, which can introduce air bubbles.

 Apply the compound